pietrodn/middleware-exe/README.md

 ## Contents

+### java-threads

+Contains small multithreaded Java projects.

+How to build: import into [Eclipse](https://eclipse.org/) and run as Java application.

+### mpi

+Contains sample exercises written using MPI.

+How to build: `make`

+How to run: `mpirun -np <number of processes> <program name and arguments>`

 ### pthread

 Contains multithreaded C code that uses the native *pthread library*.

 How to build: `make`

+### tinyos

+Sample exercises with TinyOS.
+Not tested, probably they don't even compile.

-### java-threads
+### webservices

-Contains small multithreaded Java projects.

-How to build: import into [Eclipse](https://eclipse.org/) and run as Java application.
+Sample exercises with SOAP and REST.

+How to build: they're Eclipse projects.
+See also the README inside.

 ## License